Box-spring

 A box-spring (or divan in some countries) is a type of bed base typically consisting of a sturdy wooden frame covered in cloth and containing springs.
-Usually the box-spring is placed on top of a wooden or metal bedframe that sits on the floor and acts as a brace, except in the UK where the divan is more often fitted with small casters.
-The box-spring is usually the same size as the much softer mattress that is placed on it.
-Working together, the box-spring and mattress (with optional bed frame) make up a bed.
+Usually, the box-spring is placed on top of a wooden or metal bedframe that sits on the floor and acts as a brace, except in the UK where the divan is more often fitted with small casters.
+The box-spring is usually the same size as the much softer mattress placed on it.
+Working together, the box-spring and mattress (with an optional bed frame) make up a bed.
 It is common to find a box-spring and mattress being used together without the support of a frame underneath, the box spring being mounted directly on casters standing on the floor.

 Purpose

-The purpose of a box-spring mainly lies in the trade-off between ventilating the bed through the bottom and structural stability of the box-spring itself.
+The purpose of a box-spring mainly lies in the trade-off between ventilating the bed through the bottom and the structural stability of the box-spring itself.